 “ ALL THAT YOU NEED TO KNOW ABOUT IS WHAT'S LEFT BEHIND ”

-I picked up my first Super 8mm camera when I was a teenager on a council housing estate in the south-east of England during the punk era of the late 1970s.
-Ever since then I’ve worked around the planet making films and sometimes art, talking to people and writing with a camera to tell stories about the human condition at its best and worst.
-My films have received BAFTA nominations and numerous other awards and have screened internationally at festivals, in cinemas, on TV and on other alternative platforms.
+I first picked up a Super 8mm camera when I was a teenager on a council housing estate in the south-east of England during the punk era of the late 1970s.
+Since then I’ve worked around the planet making films and sometimes art, talking to people and writing with a camera to tell stories about the human condition at its best and worst.
+My films have received BAFTA nominations and numerous other awards and have screened internationally at festivals, in cinemas, on TV and other alternative platforms.

 Over the last 2 years I’ve been undergoing treatment for thyroid cancer possibly caused by exposure to radioactive particles somewhere out on my travels.
 As a result a life-long observer has now become the observed in a series of 100+ short web films I’m developing into a ‘pocket cinema’ project The Legacy of an Invisible Bullet.

 With my health back I’m also continuing my work on an epic film about war and football called Minefield which originally started filming in Bosnia back in 1995.

 I’m always open to talk about challenging projects and never close the door on a good idea or original story.
 Critically acclaimed and BAFTA nominated my films have screened internationally.